 · DV 1st Degree, up to 10 years

 - Felony DVHAN

 - Related Misdemeanor and Felony Charges

 There is no charge to meet with our South Carolina Defense Lawyer about your case.
 To schedule your appointment call the Law Office of James R. Snell, Jr., LLC, directly at (888) 302-5840.
-Initial appointments are scheduled in-person only at our office located in 316 South Lake Drive, Lexington.
+Initial appointments are scheduled in-person only at our office located in 123 Harmon Street, Lexington.
 The hiring of a lawyer for a serious criminal matter is an important decision and we do not recommend it be attempted over the telephone.